WinterSnowfall/wookiee_unicaster/README.md

 ### What about macOS?

 What about it?
-I expect the Wookiee Unicaster to work on macOS as well, but your milage may vary.
+I expect the Wookiee Unicaster to work on macOS as well, but your mileage may vary.
 I won't be able to test it or officially support it.

 ### Does every UDP-based Direct IP multiplayer game out there work?